tinygrad/tinygrad/README.md

 ### The promise of small

-tinygrad, with tests, will always be below 1000 lines.
+tinygrad will always be below 1000 lines.
 If it isn't, we will revert commits until tinygrad becomes smaller.

 ### Running tests